-Project credit breakout: DLC1, DLC2, DLC3, LAN1, WAN2, five points each; TRN3 ten points; extra credit assignment to be announced, five points.
+Project credit breakout: DLC1, DLC2, DLC3, LAN1, WAN1, WAN2, TRN1 five points each; extra credit assignment to be announced, up to ten points.

 Missed exams must be arranged with the instructor BEFORE the exam date.

 Assignments are due by start of class on assigned date.
 Late assignments lose 10% per class credit.
-No project submission will be accepted after reading day (5/6/2014).
+No project submission will be accepted after last day of classes (5/2/2016).